bgamari/the-thoralf-plugin/README.md

 You need

  * GHC 8.2.1
-   - Unfortuntately, this is version sensitive!
+   - Unfortunately, this is version sensitive!
  * Z3 (the smt solver) version 4.5 and above.
    - [The github repo has instructions](https://github.com/Z3Prover/z3)
  * To build simply